harmoniousmoss/destiny/README.md

 # Destiny - AI Content Processing Framework

-Destiny is Python framework for AI-powered content processing, translation, and duplicate detection.
-Built around Google Gemini AI, it provides clean, reusable components for extracting, cleaning, and analyzing text content from various sources.
+Destiny helps you automatically process, translate, and analyze text content using AI, making it easy to extract useful information from websites and documents.

 ## ✨ Features